 Peas and Carrots Alphabet Sensory Bin

-The alphabet printable includes 26 easy to cut apart carrots.
+This alphabet printable includes 26 easy to cut apart carrots.
 Each carrot has a letter of the alphabet on it.

 Add dried split peas to the plastic container.
 You need enough to cover the bottom and to be deep enough to “plant” the carrots.

-Different Ways to Play
+Ways to Play

 There is nothing better than playing in a sensory bin!
-My preschoolers in my classroom love dry sensory bins filled with rice, beans, and split peas.
+My preschoolers in my classroom love dry sensory bins filled with rice, beans, or split peas.
 There is something so soothing about running your hands through the filler.

 The object of adding the carrots to the sensory bin is to encourage alphabet knowledge through exposure to the uppercase letters during play.